PostHog/posthog.com/contents/handbook/people/hiring-process/engineering-hiring.md

       - We've provided some stubbed code for convenience, but it's not required to use this.
 Use what you are most comfortable with.
    - We're looking to see reasonable code, but don't feel the need to test every function.
 Demonstrating familiarity is enough.
    - Focus on making a useful product.
 It can be helpful to draw up some persona/use case that you want to build for.
-      - Raquel's note: sometimes leave this out, as I think seeing how they prioritize their time is interesting.
+      - Raquel's note: I sometimes leave this out, as I think seeing how they prioritize their time is interesting.
    - The time cut-off for the day is flexible, just commit to whatever is a reasonable day's worth of work for you.
    - Don't forget to send us a Loom video at the end of the day to show us what you've built and walk us through anything you feel is worth discussing.
    - Communicate consistently and don’t get blocked by us.
 Just use best judgement to keep making progress/decisions.
 No need for an update every X minutes but good to have some engagement and check in periodically.